ssmall41/FF5-Coalition/README.md

 The goal of Coalition is to produce a set of parties that are “different” from each other so that players can complete multiple Four Job
 Fiesta runs while experiencing different challenges from each.

+Gauntlet runs are a common way to produce unique parties, and these can also be generated here.
+Gauntlet runs use each job once in a collection of 6 parties.
+Obviously, the numbers don't perfectly work, so the 6th party will have a few duplicates.

 ## How to Use Coalition
 A proof of concept is [available online](https://sites.google.com/view/ff5-coalition/home), and feedback is appreciated.
-The Coalition website will allow players to select a play style (for now, Regular, Meteor, or Meteor with Duplicates) and receive a collection of five unique parties.
+The Coalition website will allow players to select either Gauntlet or Coalition and a play style (for now, Regular, Meteor, or Meteor with Duplicates), and then receive a collection of five unique parties.
 There’s no unlocking jobs like in the Four Job Fiesta event.

 My goal here is to collect feedback on the quality of parties produced and understand whether others think they are really “different”